mjnajafpanah/Paired-diagnosis-relapse-pAML-data-analysis/README.md

 This repository assumes access to the datasets used in the manuscript.

-## Input data may include:
+## Input data

-Single-cell count matrices
+- Single-cell count matrices
-Patient metadata
+- Patient metadata
-External validation cohorts (e.g. TARGET AML)
+- External validation cohorts (e.g. TARGET AML)
-Clinical outcome tables
+- Clinical outcome tables

 As the datasets are large, they are not included in this repository.

 ## Required R packages
-Seurat
+- Seurat
-SingleR
+- SingleR
-dplyr
+- dplyr
-tidyr
+- tidyr
-data.table
+- data.table
-ggplot2
+- ggplot2
-stringr
+- stringr
-survival
+- survival
-survminer
+- survminer

 Install packages before running analyses.